aparanta/BusinessRulesEngine/README.md

 To run a particular project : Use .vscode debug

-The Payment Processor is more relevant to the project
+The PaymentProcessor project is more relevant to the task